 Robert A. Divine, T. H. Breen, et al, The American Story, combined edition.
 This is the main text; it is also used in History 146 and History 148.
-With it comes a series of printed readings, Voices of the American Past, containing many of the same readings as in My History Lab (more on that below).

 Elliott J. Gorn, ed., The McGuffey Readers: Selections from the 1879 Edition.
 From the 1830s to the 1920s millions of youngsters were educated, socialized, and morally uplifted by these comprehensive readers.